williamlhunter/GoGame/README.md

     - check for illegal moves
     - implement accurate scoring
 2. Port the program into a webapp using flask
-3. allow two people to connect to the webserver, choose sides, and play on separate browsers.
+3. allow two people to connect to the webserver, choose sides, and play on separate browsers

 ### TODO for current phase (1):
 - Check for illegal moves (suicide, ko)